robotlabvn/robotlabvn.github.io/_posts/2023-08-31-PathPlanning in Robotics.md

 ---

-- **Cubic Path**: A method of defining a geometric curve for the end-effector between two points using a cubic polynomial
+- **Cubic Path**: A method of defining a geometric curve for the end-effector between two points using a cubic polynomial (3rd orders)

-- **Polynomial Path**: A method of defining a geometric curve for the end-effector between two points using a polynomial.
+- **Polynomial Path**: A method of defining a geometric curve for the end-effector between two points using a polynomial, example Quintic path (5th orders).
 This method is also used to create smooth and continuous curves for robot motion.

 - **Non-polynomial Path Planning**: A method of defining a geometric curve for the end-effector between two points using non-polynomial equations.
 This method is used to create smooth and continuous curves for robot motion.